arielleroyston/WebcamMusic/README.md

 I then created a new function called playNote that would add sound and circles together.

-#Step 3: Adding Piano Notes
+# Step 3: Adding Piano Notes
-We initially added notes
+I wasn't pleased with the synthesizer sound of my project.
+The sinewave made all the noises sound like alien communication.
+I wanted something more music.
+I decided to introduce piano waveform files to create a more piano-y sound.

-The sound was "clicky", meaning it started at a high volume with a lot of attack.
+I found an octave's worth of waveform files, and uploaded them to Cloudinary, a file saving platform.
+I then preloaded those files into my sketch and tweaked the code to call the files, rather than create a signwave.
+The sound of the piano was too "clicky", meaning it started at a high volume with a lot of attack.
 I needed to edit this out - reduce the amount of attack - so I needed to lower the volume through other p5 code.

+Through adding new lines of code - waveform.setVolume(0); waveform.setVolume(1, .25, .25); and waveform.setVolume(0, .25, .75); - I was able to alter the volume of each waveform file when it plays to reduce the "click-y" sound.

+# Step 4: Creating a URL
+Last, I uploaded my code to a gh-pages branch to enable me to display my project on a URL than anyone could access.
+I added some HTML formatting into the index file so that I could center the canvas and add a more ominous black background.
+Now, people who access my application can maximize the screen and be able to focus on only their image and music.